ArctosDB/documentation-wiki/_documentation/geology.markdown

 Geology in Arctos is used to add descriptive terms to a [Locality](http://handbook.arctosdb.org/documentation/locality.html) using [Geology Attributes](#geology-attributes).
 These terms are controlled by the vocabulary contained in the [CTGEOLOGY_ATTRIBUTE code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTGEOLOGY_ATTRIBUTE).
 For a summary of geologic stratigraphy, see the <a href="https://www.idigbio.org/wiki/images/7/7f/255-271_Murphy_.pdf">International Stratigraphic Guide —An abridged version</a>

-The terms applied using Geology can generally be summarized in the following groups [Stratigraphic Information](#stratigraphi-information), [Petrology](#petrology), Public Land Survey System, land site status, and a locality encumbrance attribute for loclaities that need to be excluded from public view.
+The terms applied using Geology can generally be summarized in the following groups [Stratigraphic Information](#stratigraphi-information), [Petrology](#petrology), [Biochronology](#biochronology), [Public Land Survey System](#public-land-survey-system), land site status, and a locality encumbrance attribute for loclaities that need to be excluded from public view.

 ## Stratigraphic Information

 Geologic strata may be classified according to many different properties.
 Each classification has its own distinctive nomenclature and some also include a hierarchical structure.
 The following kinds of strata are currently represented in Arctos:

- - <a href="https://en.wikipedia.org/wiki/Biochronology">Biochronology</a> - strata based on the use of assemblages of fossils that are not tied to stratigraphic sections (in contrast to biostratigraphy, where they are).

  - <a href="https://en.wikipedia.org/wiki/Biostratigraphy">Biostratigraphy</a> - strata based on the fossil content of the rock bodies.

  - <a href="https://en.wikipedia.org/wiki/Chronostratigraphy">Chronostratigraphy</a> - strata based on the time of formation of the rock bodies.